sujit70777/Awsome-Mobile-App-Development/README.md

 - [AppIntro](https://github.com/AppIntro/AppIntro) - Library to create cool intros for Android apps.
 - [AboutLibraries](https://github.com/mikepenz/AboutLibraries) - Automatically detects all libraries used in an Android project and displays them
 - [Dexter](https://github.com/Karumi/Dexter) - Android library that simplifies the process of requesting permissions at runtime.
-- [Duktape-Android](https://github.com/square/duktape-android) - Android bindings for the Duktape JavaScript interpreter
+- [Duktape-Android](https://github.com/square/duktape-android) - Android bindings for the Duktape JavaScript interpreter.
 - [AndroidSwipeLayout](https://github.com/daimajia/AndroidSwipeLayout) - A Swiss Army Knife for Android to provide swipe function to any View
 - [Blurry](https://github.com/wasabeef/Blurry) - Blurry is an easy blur library for Android
 - [Fresco](https://github.com/facebook/fresco) - An Android library for managing images and the memory they use